steamfire/WSWireLib/README.md

 WSWireLib
 =========

 This is a modification of the Arduino Wire Library, to add timeouts to the freeze-prone TWI while() loops.
 It is compatible with Arduino 1.0.
 After 100000 iterations of the while() loop it simply breaks the while loop and re-runs twi_init() to reinitialize the TWI perhipheral and I2C pins of the AVR.
+It is probably not the best solution for this problem, but it does appear to work!

-This also disables the arduino pullup resistors on SDA and SCL lines, contrary to the standard wire lib, which enables the pullups.
+HARDWARE I2C BUS NOTE: This library also disables the arduino pullup resistors on SDA and SCL lines, contrary to the standard wire lib, which enables the pullups.
+You will need external pullup resistors, or another device that has pullups enabled, or just change the two lines in twi.h that contain digitalWrite commands.

 Installation
 ----